T-Necat/S2T2S/README.md

 - Ensure the Ollama service is running for connection errors (verify with the `ollama list` command)
 - If you receive insufficient summaries, increase the `SUMMARY_TIMEOUT` value in the `config.py` file

-## 🔄 Update Notes (v1.2.0)
+## 🔄 Update Notes (v1.3.0)

-- Transition from command-line interface to Streamlit web interface
-- Added automatic language detection feature (English and Turkish)
+- Added complete multi-language support for the user interface (English and Turkish)
-- Implemented two-tier summarization system (primary and fallback models)
-- Improved memory management and error handling mechanisms
-- Added real-time progress tracking during processing
-- Added automatic extraction of important concepts
-- Provided option to download results directly from the application
+- Implemented a language switcher in the sidebar for seamless language changes
+- Redesigned the user interface with improved styling and organization
+- Enhanced process monitoring with detailed status updates
+- Added ability to stop ongoing processes
+- Restructured the code for better maintainability

 ## 🔒 System Requirements